 Non-residential: $650 per complaint

 Complaint forms and fees may be dropped-off or postmarked on or before the final date of complaining at the Town of Okotoks, 5 Elizabeth Street, PO Box 20, Okotoks, AB T1S 1K1.
-For further complaint process information the Assessment Review Board Clerk may be contacted at 403-995-2784.
+For further complaint process information contact the Assessment Review Board Clerk.

 4. Working with a Tax Agent

 Should owners wish to retain assistance of others, there is a manner required by the municipality to have Assessment Services recognize non-owner representation.
 Specific requirements to have a tax agent recognized include:

 - Absolute clarity to Assessment Services that the request for agent representation is being made by the property owner, as indicated on the Certificate of Title registered at Land Titles office.